 Key Phrase: I provide support.

 Symbolism: Here we see Gaia embodied as the tree of all life.
-A kneeling figure, an empowered, but humble servant of God, honouring Gaia, and willing to complete The Great Work.
+A kneeling figure, an empowered, but humble servant of Spirit, honouring Gaia, and willing to complete The Great Work.
 Gaia, charging for the task at hand, which is the evolution and healing of The Body in order to enable its full connection to Consciousness.
-Land, barren, grass, beginning to grow as Consciousness begins to flow.
+The land is barren, but the grass is beginning to grow as Consciousness begins to flow.
 When the figure stands, life and power burst forth.
 Waters of manifestation, Waters of Consciousness, Waters of Creation.
 From the Water emerges all physical creation.
 The Water feeds physical manifestation and nurtures the new Garden (of high Consciousness) emerging.

 New Energy Narrative